 Our mission of “building character and integrity in a Christian environment” is woven through the hidden and explicit curriculum in our daily routines, traditions, and culture at Oak Hill School.

-In a school day, this might look like having Flag Raising focused on our virtue of the month which follows the Fruit of the Spirit, a Morning Meeting lesson on the emotional thermometer, or taking a walk around our beautiful campus to learn about the importance of reflection and emotional regulation.
+In a school day, social emotional learning might look like having Flag Raising focused on our CARES character program, a Morning Meeting lesson on the emotional thermometer, or taking a walk around our beautiful campus to learn about the importance of reflection and emotional regulation.